AaronLaw/my-setting/Raspberry Pi setting.md

 Google: how to remove python3.4
 [Removing second python install - Stack Overflow] (http://stackoverflow.com/questions/16871795/removing-second-python-install)

+Since I install it from source, apt-install has no idea that it exists.

+The easiest way (as most makefiles don't have an uninstall target) is to run

+    make install

+again in your 3.3 source directory and capture what it sticks where and then remove them.

+The cheaper way would be to

+    rm /usr/local/bin/python3

+and probably anything else in /usr/local/bin/py* including symlinks to various parts of the suite.

 #### Setup virtualenv
 Google: raspberry pi virtualenv
 Virtualenv gets you some common Python tools (distribute for packaging, pip for easy installation/removal of packages & virtualenv for nice isolated environments)